fontivan/instruct-lab-nvidia-container/README.md

 Prepare a container for running Instruct Lab with an NVIDIA GPU.
 This does *not* require the CUDA Toolkit installed on the host.
 This is useful because the CUDA toolkit is not super widely supported.

-Note that this is a *hefty* container.
-The final image clocks in around 17 GB.
+The build is set up in a two stage process using a builder with the compile dependencies and the final images with just runtime dependencies.

+The builer image is around 17GB, and the final image is around 9GB.

 ## Host Installation